-While there is no independent geospatial line of business within the FEA BRM, geospatial information serves as a strong integrating force in many lines of business.
-Time and space, or when and where things happen (geospatial), are often common factors in business processes which are seemingly disconnected.
-They often help organizations and the public understand complex relationships that might be overlooked using other analytical methods.
-Use of geospatial information augments agency mission and business activities with the common view linked through location.
-Geospatial information, technologies, and services are still an underutilized resource for managing a multi-functional, distributed, and organizationally diverse enterprise such as the federal government.
-Our research indicated that all 32 LOBs delineated within the FEA can benefit from location based approaches to some extent.
+Geospatial information serves as a strong integrating force in many lines of business.
+When and where (geospatial) things occur are often common factors in the business of most organizations.
+Time and location can also be common denominators in the management and analysis of information in support of agency services.
+Use of geospatial information and "geospatially-enabling" agency business activities can significantly improve the services received by citizens (including how they are delivered) and how government resources re managed.
+Geospatial information, technologies, and services are an underutilized resource for managing the multi-functional, distributed, and organizationally diverse federal enterprise.
+All 39 LOBs delineated within the FEA can benefit from location based approaches to some extent.